 Kimber Stainless Target LS Pistol

-Barrel fit and sight plane are core features of this target pistol by Kimber and for good reason: they dictate the most important aspects of accuracy from a 1911 style firearm out of all of the modifications that can be made.
+Barrel fit and sight plane are core features of this best target pistol by Kimber and for good reason: they dictate the most important aspects of accuracy from a 1911 style firearm out of all of the modifications that can be made.
 In the case of this Kimber, the almost exaggerated fit and finish of the barrel and the length of the slide make no attempts to hide their intentions.

 The slide isn't comically long like the AMT Hardballer, but it is sufficient to add in a 6 inch barrel and push that front sight out to a very good distance for steady sight acquisition.
 The high visibility target adjustable iron sights assist in this matter with the heavy additional forward weight added by the elongated dustcover means you get some recoil and muzzle rise mitigation thanks to the extra mass.